 I provide a wide range of printing services, including printing your digital images and preparing files that you provide for printing.
-I currently have in-house capability to produce prints up to 44 inches wide on the short end, which means that I can print very large prints (e.g., 40×60 inch prints).
+You need to provide the digital files to me of work that you would like to be printed.
+I currently have capability to produce prints up to 44 inches wide on the short end, which means that I can print very large prints (e.g., 40×60 inch prints).
 I can also provide panoramic prints of almost any length - please inquire about your particular needs.
 I print both color and black & white images.

 These prices include resizing and sharpening for output and other basic preparation for printing, but do not include more substantive Photoshop work such as correction of enlargement issues, dust spotting, contrast adjustments, dodging and burning, or the like.
 Such additional work is billed at my standard billing rate of $75/hr.
 If you prefer, I will print your images “as is” with no manipulation.

 Pricing is based on the amount of paper used, including border areas.
 For cut sheets 17"x22" and smaller, the price will be based on a set price for the particular size of paper (as seen below).
 For prints larger than 17"x22" paper size, I charge $25/square foot ($0.1736/square inch) of finished print.
 For a very limited set of papers, 24"x30" cut sheets are also available.

 Most of my clients prefer high quality art papers and these prices include your choice of almost any available paper.

 If you would like pricing for a specific size, please contact me for a specific quote.
 Discounts for large volumes may be available and please inquire about shipping & handling charges.

 I will create a proof print of your image on your selected paper before creation of a larger print upon request.
 Proof prints are $18 for a proof on 8 1/2"x11" paper.
 I recommend proof prints in all cases, particularly for new clients, and purchasing a large print without proofing first is at the risk of the client.